 In recent years we have seen efforts across the country to undermine elections, weaken checks and balances, and give more power to politicians who put their party above the people.
 Both Young Kim and Ken Calvert have supported leaders who attack democratic institutions, ignore ethics standards, and normalize corruption.
 Voters deserve better.
 Joe will fight to strengthen our democracy and restore integrity to public service.

 Joe believes democracy is not a partisan issue.
 It is an American one.
 And it is the responsibility of every elected official to protect it, honor it, and defend the people who depend on it.
-In Congress, Joe will:
+In Congress, Joe will fight to:

 🔷Support term limits for members of Congress so public service does not become a permanent political career;